awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP.container.md

 $endpoint = $_SERVER['API_ENDPOINT'];
 ```

-See  for more information\.
+See [Environment Properties and Other Software Settings](environments-cfg-softwaresettings.md) for more information\.

 ## The aws:elasticbeanstalk:container:php:phpini Namespace<a name="php-namespaces"></a>

-You can use a configuration file to set configuration options and perform other instance configuration tasks during deployments\.
+You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

 The PHP platform defines options in the `aws:elasticbeanstalk:container:php:phpini` namespace, including one that is not available in the AWS Management Console\. `composer_options` sets custom options to use when installing dependencies using Composer through `composer.phar install`\.
 For more information including available options, go to [http://getcomposer\.org/doc/03\-cli\.md\#install](http://getcomposer.org/doc/03-cli.md#install)\.

-The following example configuration file shows settings for each of the options available in this namespace:
+The following example [configuration file](ebextensions.md) shows settings for each of the options available in this namespace:

 **Example \.ebextensions/php\-settings\.config**